cyberark/ACLight/README.md

 You should take care of all the privileged accounts that the tool discovers for you.
 Especially - take care of the Shadow Admins - those are accounts with direct sensitive ACLs assignments (as opposed of getting privileges as part of membership in known privileged groups).

-For scanning cloud environments and discover the most privileged entities in AWS, check the new open source tool - SkyArk:
+For scanning cloud environments and discover the most privileged entities in AWS and Azure, check the new open source tool - SkyArk:
 https://github.com/cyberark/SkyArk

 # ACLight2